just-buildsystem/justbuild/share/man/just-lock-config.5.md

    not evaluate to `true`, **`just-lock`**(1) will search for a configuration file in the same locations as **`just-mr`**(1) does when invoked with **`--norc`** in the root directory of the unpacked archive.

+### *`"git tree"`*

+It defines an import operation of one or more dependencies from a Just project given as the result of running a command.
+This can be used, for example, to import projects found under a version control system other than Git.

+The following fields are supported:

+ - *`"source"`* defines the current *source* type.
+This entry is mandatory.

+ - *`"repos"`* has as value a JSON list where each entry is a *repository import description*.
+This entry is mandatory.
+An empty list is treated as if the current *source* object is missing.

+ - *`"cmd"`* provides a list of strings forming a command that, when executed in an empty directory (anywhere in the file system), creates the tree of the source Just project to use for the import.
+This entry is optional.
+One and only one of the fields `"cmd"` and `"cmd gen"` must be provided.

+ - *`"cmd gen"`* provides a list of strings forming a command that, when executed in an empty directory (anywhere in the file system), prints to stdout a string giving a JSON serialization of a valid input for the field `"cmd"` to be used.
+This entry is optional.
+One and only one of the fields `"cmd"` and `"cmd gen"` must be provided.

+ - *`"env"`* provides a map of envariables to be set for executing the command and the command generator, if given.
+This entry is optional.

+ - *`"inherit env"`* provides a list of variables to be inherited from the environment `just-lock` is called within, if set there.
+This entry is optional.

+ - *`"subdir"`* has a string value providing the relative path to the sources root inside the generated tree.
+This entry is optional.
+If missing, the root directory of the generated tree is considered.

+ - *`"as plain"`* has a boolean value.
+If the field evaluates to `true`, it informs **`just-lock`**(1) to consider the foreign repository configuration to be the canonical one for a single repository.
+This can be useful if the Git repository does not have a repository configuration or should be imported as-is, without dependencies.
+This entry is optional.

+ - *`"config"`* has a string value defining the relative path of the foreign repository configuration file to be considered from the Git repository.
+This entry is optional.
+If not provided and the `"as plain"` field does not evaluate to `true`, **`just-lock`**(1) will search for a configuration file in the same locations as **`just-mr`**(1) does when invoked with **`--norc`** in the root directory of the Git repository.

 The just-lock configuration format
 ----------------------------------